How to Optimize Your Job Description and Attract Applicants

-In fact, SEO stands for search engine optimization and it’s integral to making sure your organization gets on the radar of interested applicants.
-SEO involves finding ways to increase your site’s appearance in web visitors’ organic (non-paid) search results.
-While most people focus on SEO strategies for Google specifically, a good SEO strategy can also increase visibility in other internet search tools such as Yahoo and Bing.
-Simple tweaks to the wording and formatting on your organization’s web pages and blogs in compliance with SEO best practices can help you maximize the chance your job posting will be indexed prominently in search results.
-We offer a quick guide to help you capture more visibility in search engine traffic, drive social shares, and reach new audiences.
+While most people focus on SEO specifically for Google, a good SEO strategy can also increase visibility in other internet search engines, such as Yahoo and Bing.
+Simple tweaks to the wording and formatting on your organization’s web pages and blogs that comply with SEO best practices can help you maximize the chance your Idealist job posting will be indexed prominently in search results.

 1. Writing your listing